Computation of structured stability radii for Dissipative-Hamiltonian systems: Stability radii of DH systems under structure preserving perturbations to the matrices and .

-It is now enough to show that $R+\hat\Delta_R\geq 0$, as this will imply $(\hat\Delta_J,\hat \Delta_R)\in S_i(J,R)$.
+Thus, if we show that $R+\hat \Delta_R \geq 0$, then this will imply that $(\hat \Delta_J,\hat \Delta_R) \in S_i(J,R)$, and thus in view of~\eqref{norm:ideftemp2} and \eqref{eq:idef1}, we have equality in~\eqref{eq:idef01}.
 Note that the optimal matrix $\hat H$ attaining the minimal norm in Lemma~\ref{map:herm} has at most one negative eigenvalue, since it is either a rank one or rank two matrix, and if it has rank two, then it is easy to check that $y\pm \frac{\|y\|}{\|x\|}x$ are eigenvectors corresponding to the eigenvalues $\pm \frac{\|y\|}{\|x\|}$, respectively.
 This implies that $\hat\Delta_R$ has at most one negative eigenvalue.
-By using~\eqref{map:idef1}, we obtain
+By using~\eqref{norm:ideftemp1}, we obtain